 4. Spanish vowels are always short

-The fourth difference between Spanish and English vowels is that Spanish vowels are pronounced in, approximately, half the time compared to an English vowel (315 milliseconds vs 160 milliseconds in Spanish).
+So the fourth difference between Spanish and English vowels is that Spanish vowels are pronounced faster.
+In approximately, half the time compared to an English vowel (180 to 260 milliseconds in English vs 160 milliseconds in Spanish).

 5. Your mouth is tenser when pronouncing Spanish vowels